MelbourneGenomics/cpipe/docs/docker.md

 * [Building the container yourself](#building-the-container-yourself)

 ### From MGHA Docker Registry
-**Please note this the docker registry is not available at the moment, please perform a manual install until we have setup the registry**
+**Please note this the docker registry is not available at the moment, please build the container yourself until we have setup the registry**

 The easiest way to obtain a Cpipe image is by logging onto the Cpipe docker registry and downloading to the image.
 However